AtoVproject - lx-euclid - DIY kit - V1.1

 • Tap the RST button and release USB BOOT.
 Both buttons are located on the edge of the PCB.

-• The LX-Euclid will now appear as a storage device named RPI-RP2.
+• The LX-Euclid should now appear as a storage device named RPI-RP2.

 • Drag and drop the downloaded firmware file into the RPI-RP2 storage device.